Repeat after me three times:

 So, why does this story about changes to Zodiac signs (or its cousin about the 13th sign) keep popping up?
 (Like this recent version on Spirit Science.)

 The word Zodiac refers to the circular band of the sky through which the Sun appears to travel through the course of the year as the Earth revolves around it.
-It’s from a Greek word that means “life” or “way of life.”
+It originates from a Greek word meaning “life” or “way of life.”

 But there are different ways to measure along this band, with different starting points or divisions.

-And today, we have actually use three ways of describing the Zodiac: the Zodiac constellations, and the tropical and sidereal zodiacs.
+In fact, we actually use three ways of describing the Zodiac: the Zodiac constellations, the tropical zodiac and the sidereal zodiac.

 Beginning in 2011, astronomers — scientists who study the stars — started referring to 13 zodiac constellations, including Ophiuchus, in this zodiac.
 (Some systems also include the constellation Cetus as a 14th sign.)